 If you’re new to PPC then you probably have a LOT of questions about how it all works.
-Maybe you’re not sure if PPC is for you, or you just want to know how much Google advertising costs.
+Maybe you’re not sure if PPC is for you, or you just want to know how much Google Ads costs.
 Whatever your question, we’re here to help shed some light on the subject and get you up to date with the world of PPC.

 When it comes to paid advertising, there are some keywords that everyone wants to bid on.
 These keywords are often popular with large companies and can easily result in a bidding war between two giants.
-When 2 international businesses step into the ring, you can only expect one thing: expensive prices!
+When two international businesses step into the ring, you can only expect one thing: expensive prices!

 On one end of the extreme, you have cheap keywords that can be picked up for pennies (although that’s not a good idea).
-While on the other hand, you have super expensive keywords which can often go into the hundreds of pounds per click.
+While on the other hand, you have super expensive keywords which can often go into the hundreds of dollars per click.
 Luckily these keywords are only for certain industries and it’s likely you won’t have to pay anywhere near that much for your ads.

 Some of the most expensive keywords come from industries such as law, insurance, and finance.
 To see a comprehensive list of the most expensive keywords, we suggest checking out our previous post to see the full details.
-There’s far too many to mention here, but we’ll give you a sneak peak.
+There’s far too many to mention here, but we’ll give you a sneak peek.
 Some of the most expensive keywords go into the $500 dollar range.

 If you thought paying $1 a click was bad, then be thankful you’re not paying $500.
 Speaking of expensive keywords, how exactly do you find out how much a keyword costs in the first place?

 How Do I Find How Much A Keyword Costs?